Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type

 The monopole bubbling effect \( Z_{\rm mono} \), obtained via the truncation \eqref{eq:zmonosp} and the expansion \eqref{eq:extrasp}, is rewritten as

 We have verified the equality of \eqref{eq:Spmono2p} and \eqref{eq:Spmono2} for several values of \( N \) using \texttt{Mathematica}.
-As mentioned at the end of Section \ref{sec:imp}, the vev of a loop operator should be invariant under the sign flip \( \epsilon_+ \to -\epsilon_+ \), which serves as a consistency check of the computation.
+As mentioned at the end of Section \ref{sec:imp}, the VEV of a loop operator should be invariant under the sign flip \( \epsilon_+ \to -\epsilon_+ \), which serves as a consistency check of our computation.
 Indeed, we have verified that \eqref{eq:Spmono2} remains invariant under the sign flip for several values of \( N \).
 Another consistency check is that \eqref{eq:Spmono2} for \( N=1 \) reproduces the monopole bubbling effect in the \( SU(2) \) gauge theory as computed via the improved brane construction \eqref{eq:monothooft}.

-We define the deformation quantization of the vev of the 't Hooft loop \eqref{eq:vevSpN} using the Weyl-Wigner transformation \eqref{eq:weylwig}.
+We define the deformation quantization of the VEV of the 't Hooft loop \eqref{eq:vevSpN} using the Weyl--Wigner transformation \eqref{eq:weylwig}.
 To establish a connection with the polynomial representation of the spherical DAHA, we express the deformation quantization \( \hat{L}_{({\bm e}_1, {\bm 0})} \) of the 't Hooft loop in terms of the operators \( {\sf T}_i \) for \( i=1,2, \dots, N \), defined by

-Applying the Weyl-Wigner transformation \eqref{eq:weylwig} along with the expression \eqref{eq:Spmono2} for the monopole bubbling effect, we obtain the following quantized form of the 't Hooft loop:
+Applying the Weyl--Wigner transformation \eqref{eq:weylwig} along with the expression \eqref{eq:Spmono2} for the monopole bubbling effect, we obtain the following quantized expression for the 't Hooft loop:

 Here, the operator \( \hat{\sf T}_i \) acts on \( e^{-a_j} \) as \( \hat{\sf T}_i e^{-a_j} =e^{-a_j + 2 \delta_{ij} \epsilon_+} \).
 For simplicity, we have omitted the hat notation for \( a_i \).